-Before an emergency strikes, residents should subscribe to receive emergency alerts and familiarize themselves with the variety of evacuation tools available to them.
-In an emergency, Marin officials may use many different tools to communicate information and instructions to the community.
+Before an emergency strikes, residents should subscribe to receive emergency alerts and familiarize themselves with the variety of evacuation tools available.
+In an emergency, Marin officials may use multiple tools to communicate information and instructions to the community.
 Below are some resources to help Marin County residents prepare.

 Fire Safe Marin: Prepare Yourself

-This website offers a variety of tools and information to prepare yourself, your family, and your community for wildfire and evacuations.
+FIRE SAFE MARIN'S WEBSITE offers a variety of tools and information to prepare you, your family, and your community for wildfire and evacuation.
+They are a nonprofit that MWPA works with to provide outreach and education about wildfire.

 Evacuation Maps: Know Your Way Out